solayer-labs/docs/solayer-overview/introduction/faq.md

 #### What is staking?

-a) Staking consists in depositing SOL to a protocol in exchange for APY.
-Your SOL is delegated to validators who’ll validate transactions on the Solana network and the APY is generated from the fees paid.
+a) Staking consists of depositing SOL to a protocol in exchange for APY.
+Your SOL is delegated to validators who will validate transactions on the Solana network and the APY is generated from the fees paid.

 b) Some staking protocols issue a token when SOL is staked.
 This token is called a Liquid Staked Token (LST) and can be used as native Solana in DeFi protocols (lending, yield farming, liquidity pools, …).
 Such protocols are called Liquid Staking protocols.
 (Jito, Sanctum, Marinade …)